 The page asked researchers using the data to cite

-(PDF) entitled “A Picture of Search” based on the data, which names two AOL employees as co-authors.
+a research paper (PDF) entitled “A Picture of Search” based on the data, which names two AOL employees as co-authors.

 AOL officials in London are aware of the issue, they said Monday morning.
 They had no further comment, and referred queries to the company’s U.S. headquarters.
 Reached in the U.S., company officials did not have an immediate comment.

 The release of such information poses serious privacy concerns.
 Major search engine companies fought a request for similar data on user searches last year by the U.S. Department of Justice.

 The U.S. government wanted to use the data to check the effectiveness of a federal law aimed at minors’ access to harmful material.
 In January it filed a motion with the court to compel Google to comply with its subpoena and turn over a “random sample” of 1 million Web site addresses found in its search engine index.

 It also asked the company the text of all queries filed on the search engine during a specific week.
 America Online, Yahoo and Microsoft’s MSN were also subpoenaed, and complied to varying degrees.

 The alleged release of AOL’s data has sparked concern over how it might be used after its widespread release.
 While the original page is gone, the data has since been made available on several other Web sites.